charanganapavarapu/campusbridgembu.github.io/README.md

 Problem Statement:
 Despite the rapid growth of educational technology, students often face a fragmented learning experience.
-Traditional LMS platforms primarily focus on academic tracking but lack integrated support for practical, skill-based learning, especially in areas like software development.Users complete tasks/quizzes and earn Aptos tokens as rewards.
+Traditional LMS platforms primarily focus on academic tracking but lack integrated support for practical, skill-based learning, especially in areas like software development.

+Users complete tasks/quizzes and earn Aptos tokens as rewards.
+University's reliance on third-party platforms for placement tests poses logistical and technical risks.
+We aim to develop an integrated testing solution to conduct placement tests efficiently and effectively.

 tech stack used:

+Frontend:
 HTML5
 CSS3
 JavaScript
+Responsive design principles

+Backend:
+NodeJs
+ExpressJs
+MongoDb
+JWT(Authentication)